 As we continue to remain awestruck by the visuals, the boat slowly makes its way towards the Golden Sand Beach where the backwater meets the Sea.
 It is our pitstop before returning to the starting point.

-There are several floating restaurants around but we decide to relax and sip coconut waters on the beach rather than spending too much and return home completely broke.
+There are several floating restaurants around but we decide to relax and sip coconut water on the beach rather than spending too much and return home completely broke.
 Riding through the backwaters was my first experience and although it proved to be a costly affair, it kept me on my toes throughout.

 Read: Ganpatipule in pictures